-Qn: What is the educational qualification needed to appear in IAS exam?
+What is the educational qualification needed to appear in the IAS exam?

-Qn: What are the age limit and number of attempts permitted to write UPSC Civil Services Exam?
+What are the age limit and the number of attempts permitted to write the UPSC Civil Services Exam?

-Click to know about the eligibility criteria for IAS exam.
-Details about the number of attempts and age limits in UPSC Civil Services Exam is available in the link given.
+Click to know about the eligibility criteria for the IAS exam.
+Details about the number of attempts and age limits in the UPSC Civil Services Exam is available in the link given.

-What is the latest syllabus for IAS exam?
+What is the latest syllabus for the IAS exam?

-Click to read the revised syllabus for IAS exam.
+Click to read the revised syllabus for the IAS exam.

-Qn: I am just about to begin UPSC Civil Services Exam preparation.
+I am just about to begin the UPSC Civil Services Exam preparation.
 How should a fresher begin IAS exam preparation?

 If you are a beginner, then the best place to start should be the article ‘UPSC Exam Guidance for beginners: How to start IAS preparation?’.

-You can buy online the ‘Recommended list of IAS Books: Prelims+Mains‘ from the links given in this website.
+You can buy online the ‘Recommended list of IAS Books: Prelims+Mains‘ from the links given on this website.

-Yes, we offer free online study materials, mock tests, toppers interview etc. in addition to the numerous articles on guidance.
+Yes, we offer free online study materials, mock tests, toppers interviews etc. in addition to the numerous articles on guidance.
 Clear IAS™ was started with a vision of quality, but affordable online education, giving stress to self-study.
-Click to browse our free ias study materials.
+Click to browse our free IAS study materials.

-Can I clear IAS exam without attending classroom coaching?
+Can I clear the IAS exam without attending classroom coaching?

-Can I get previous year UPSC question papers online?
+Can I get the previous year’s UPSC question papers online?

 Yes.
 Check the link UPSC Previous Year Question Papers.

-Qn: What is the structure of UPSC Civil Service Prelims Exam?
-(2015 Pattern)
+What is the structure of the UPSC Civil Service Prelims Exam?

-Prelims exam is objective in nature.
+The prelims exam is objective in nature.
 There will be two papers – 200 marks each.
 Paper 1 is related to General Studies and Paper 2 is related to Mental Ability and Aptitude.
 For selection to the main exam, only marks of Paper 1 will be counted, provided the candidate has 33 percent marks in Paper 2.
+(Pattern from 2015)

-Will there be individual cut-off for two papers in Civil Service Prelims?
+Will there be an individual cut-off for two papers in Civil Service Prelims?

-The minimum cut off marks for Paper 2 is 33 percent.
-Commission may fix a minimum cut-off mark for Paper 1 too.
+The minimum cut off mark for Paper 2 is 33 per cent.
+The Commission may fix a minimum cut-off mark for Paper 1 too.

 There will be negative marking for incorrect answers for all questions except some of the questions where the negative marking will be inbuilt in the form of different marks being awarded to the most appropriate and not so appropriate answer for such questions.

-What is the structure of UPSC Civil Service Mains Exam?
+What is the structure of the UPSC Civil Service Mains Exam?
 (Latest Pattern)

 UPSC has given a list of around 50 optional subjects to choose from.
 Read our article ‘How to select IAS Mains optional subject?‘ for more details.

-Which stream/subject should I choose for graduation to clear UPSC exam?
+Which stream/subject should I choose for graduation to clear the UPSC exam?

 If a candidate’s handwriting is not easily legible, a deduction will be made on this account from the total marks otherwise accruing to him.

-What are the check-list items for Mains Exam hall?
+What are the checklist items for Mains Exam hall?

-Qn: Can you provide a check-list for the candidates attending UPSC interview?
+Can you provide a checklist for the candidates attending the UPSC interview?